The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Results

 \subsection{Mass Incompleteness}

 So far we have examined the full magnitude-limited ICBS sample ($r \lesssim 22.5$).
-Because it gives maximal statistical leverage this is the best sample to use to characterize the spectral types individually.
-However, since the types span different mass ranges, it may be inappropriate to use when cross-comparing their structural distributions.
-To determine if the magnitude-limited results are biased, we reanalyze a sub-sample containing only galaxies with ${\rm M_{stellar}} \geq 2.5 \times 10^{10}\ {\rm M_{\odot}}$ (Salpeter IMF; see Oemler et al.\ 2013a), corresponding to the $\sim 80\%$ ICBS completeness limit.
+Because it gives maximal statistical leverage, this is the best sample to use to characterize the spectral types individually.
+However, since the types span slightly different mass ranges (see Paper II, Figure 2) it might bias comparisons between them.
+To determine if this is the case, we reanalyze a sub-sample containing only galaxies with $\Mstel \geq 2.5 \times 10^{10} \Msun$ (Salpeter IMF; see \citealt{Oemler13a}) corresponding to the $\sim 80\%$ ICBS completeness limit.
 The results are plotted in the right-hand panel of Figure 3.

-Clearly, the global trends from the full sample remain largely unchanged; using our log-likelihood statistic, we find $\mathscr{L}({\rm PSB \in PAS)} = 1.6 \pm 0.7$ for the PSBs (with $P_{KS}({\rm PSB \in PAS}) > 0.4$ for five of the six runs), but $\mathscr{L}({\rm SB \in PAS)} < -13$.
-(Note that some of the likelihood change is driven by the reduction in sample size.)
+Clearly, the global trends from the full sample remain largely unchanged; using our log-likelihood statistic, we find $\mathscr{L}({\rm PSB \in PAS)} = 1.6 \pm 0.7$ for the PSBs with $P_{\rm KS}({\rm PSB \in PAS}) > 0.4$ for five of the six runs, but $\mathscr{L}({\rm SB \in PAS)} < -13$.
+(Note that some of the change in likelihoods is driven by the reduction in sample size.)
 Although the mass-limited CSFs appear slightly bulgier -- perhaps reflecting the correlation of bulginess with mass \citep[][]{Benson07, vanderWel08, Bell12} -- the SBs are still clearly structurally related to these systems and equally clearly distinct from the PSBs.

-As mass incompleteness does not appear to be a significant source of bias in our analysis, we will continue to use the magnitude-limited sample, below.
+Since mass incompleteness does not seem to significantly affect our results, we will continue to use the magnitude-limited sample below.